Crowd-sourced Allyship Resources

-One of the most beneficial outcomes from the Making Sense of Allyship sessions has been crowdsourcing resources to deepen our own understanding and do our own work – a key component for becoming an effective ally – whichever type of ally you choose to be.
+One of the outcomes from my work with aspiring allies has been crowdsourcing resources to deepen our own understanding and do our own work – a key component for becoming an effective ally – whichever type of ally you choose to be.

-If you’d like to populate your own search histories and curate your own learning experiences, I can point you in these directions… with special thanks to those who contributed!
-As you collect your own resources, support those content creators, educators, causes, and charities that you come across in a way that you are able.
-Elevate their voices; like, subscribe and share their content; work, collaborate or volunteer with them; donate and/or buy from them where you are able.
+As you collect your resources, please support these content creators, causes, charities, and educators in any way you can.
+Elevate their voices; like, subscribe and share their content; work, collaborate or volunteer with them; donate and/or buy from them where possible.

 Allyship, not saviourship